shaharoded/Mediator/README.md

 **Best for:** Research workflows, interactive analysis, visualization, Python API usage.
 This method is designed to be deployed on an older version of python as found in my remote computer research env.
 The idea is to use this as a code repository with a main.ipynb file that can import and use the pythonic functions offered here.

 **Note:** Python 3.7 support uses older dependency versions (pandas 1.3.5, numpy 1.21.6) which are no longer maintained.
-For production use, Python 3.9+ is strongly recommended.
+If available, Python 3.9+ is strongly recommended, and will compile with this package as well.

 ### Requirements
 - Python 3.7+ (requirements are adapted to older version for my research env)